 NOTE: This article does NOT refer to fatty liver and sugar for those who also suffer from diabetes.
 In that particular case, the numbers are completely different and you should discuss them with your doctor.

-So apart from completely eliminating alcohol from your diet, and keeping an eye on the fats you consume, you also have to be very careful with the amount of added sugars you eat each day.
+So apart from completely eliminating alcohol from your diet, and keeping an eye on the types fats you consume, you also have to be very careful with the amount of added sugars you eat each day.

 And that’s exactly what we’re going to tackle in today’s article:

-The recommendations come from the American Heart Association, but refer to the amount of added sugars that a healthy person should consume.
-If you already have a fatty liver, those numbers should be as low as possible – and as close to zero as possible.
+The recommendations come from the American Heart Association, but refer to the maximum amount of added sugars that a healthy person should consume.

-It’s also worth mentioning that different people react differently to added sugars: if you are extremely active, not overweight or you simply have a great metabolism, then you might have no problems with a bit of extra sugar.
-Others, however, respond differently and less amounts of sugar do more harm.
+First, it’s worth mentioning that different people react differently to added sugars: if you are extremely active, not overweight or you simply have a great metabolism, then you might have no problems with a bit of extra sugar.

 The truth is that added sugar is not required in our diets and our body simply does not need it: it serves no purpose whatsoever – it does make foods and drinks taste better, but otherwise it’s just empty calories.

-So… what is this added sugar, in the end?
+So… what is this “added sugar,” in the end?

 The most common, however, are names like sugar, sucrose, glucose, fructose, corn syrup or other types of syrup.